-For example, for each book I sell, I earn around $1 for a hardback and $.50 for each paperback.
+For example, for each book I sell, I earn around $1.80 for a hardback and $.50 for each paperback.
+(This money comes to me only if I’ve “earned out,” meaning I’ve made back the advance I was given before publication.
+Only about 25% of books earn out, by the way.)
 So while selling books at a school visit is wonderful, it is primarily a benefit for young readers.

 Assumption #3: I’ve just looked at your rates.
 You sure expect to make a lot of money an hour!
 If you click through to my author visits page, you’ll get sense at what I charge for visits in the Albuquerque area, within New Mexico, and out of state.
 While some authors choose not to list their prices online, I like having that information available to anyone who might consider inviting me to present at their school.*

 An author’s rates can’t be translated into hourly fees.
 When a school pays for an author visit, they are investing in the years of knowledge and skill she’s amassed.
 Not only does a school compensate the author for the work she does that day, but all the preparation that went into the presentations beforehand, the time spent traveling to and from the school, and the author’s time away from her writing desk.
 An author visit isn’t just an event, it’s an experience, one that takes time and preparation to get it just right.